 Once , I was walking near a side stage when I thought I was beginning to understand hungarian...
 A moustached man was standing there in front of an magnetized audience .
 I stopped , listened and was cheered by the

-visible humour and pleasure wich emanated by this one man show : The man was obviously explaining how to enjoy , compare , pair the wines , with successive jokes and anectotes wich reverbarated in the audience through laughs and comments .
 A few words get my attention : Syrah ... he mimics something to express the personality of the grape variety , then, an other word : Cabernet Sauvignon !
 His mimic embodies perfectly the strong , tannic variety .
 Then , Sauvignon , he says , and he starts a sort of strange jerky dance to picture the character of Sauvignon...Have you ever been hypnotized by a speech or show in a language you had no knowledge about ?
 That's what I felt .
 Then he says a few more jokes .
 Now , seems he speaks about wine pairing , he and the assistance get another wine in their glass , plus some cheese .....
 Roquefort....
 Frantsia...
 Montpellier....
 I am sure I understant hungarian now...
 Penizillin....
 Roquefort....
 Aromat....
 Gordonzola....
 Frantzia....
 Bleu d'Auvergne....
 Fourme d'Ambert .

 All this seemingly wine pairing exposé is made with utter passion and virtuosity .
 I swear that even if you don't understand hungarian , just listen to him a hour and you will be thrilled by the passion and emotions of wine...Now , some wine regions far from here....
 Bourgogne...
 Chambertain.... cuvée..... musikal..... fantastikus!..... pâte persillée....
 He holds a piece of cheese , his voice tones down , suddenly sensual and vibrant as if about to unveil the Graal....
 Some white wine is served to him and the audience.
 Silence as he religiously smells , swirls and tastes the wine .
 At the end of his hour-long course , enthusiastic applause in the audience, wich asks for more.
 I asked for his name .
 Some one said to me he was very well known in Hungary and wrote me his name : Dr Andras Goizmadia, but the guy did not write clearly and I am not sure of the spelling .
-He is one of the many persons that made this Borfalu an unforgettable experience .
+He is one of the many persons that made this Borfalu an unforgettable experience.

 I know that man he taught me law at the college of commerce, catering and tourism. he is a huge expert! and very funny too